 Many individuals "want the house" and attempt to negotiate that item in a settlement agreement.
 But, often they want the house without taking the time to evaluate whether they can truly afford to keep it.
 Too often getting the house leads to financial harships after the divorce is final.

-Drafting the "Domestic Relations Financial Affidavit" (Video Here) with an eye to projecting a "post-divorce" financial budget can be a very helpful exercise to determine whether you really will be in a position to maintain and own the house.
+Additionally, drafting the "Domestic Relations Financial Affidavit" (Video Here) with an eye to projecting a "post-divorce" financial budget can be a very helpful exercise to determine whether you really will be in a position to maintain and own the house.

 The larger question, beyond getting the house, is whether the house will be a financial burden or if you will be financially secure enough after the divorce to weather the costs of a house and its planned and surprise maintenance needs.
 It's a stress-filled question for most.
 It is one that a Certified Divorce Financial Analyst can help you to answer because of their training and software resources.
 More on CDFA's here.